The resource loading... loading...

 . is used to match an arbitrary character, such as:

 The regular expression is: c.t.
 Cat cet caaat dog is a game of cat-and-mouse.
-Matching results:cat cetCaat dog Analysis: c.t matches a string with a "c" beginning and ending with a "t" ending, with an arbitrary character in the middle.
+Matching results:cat cetCaat dog Analysis: c.t matches a string that starts with a syllable c, ends with a syllable t, and has an arbitrary character in the middle.

 同理,多个连续的.可以匹配多个连续的任意字符: